ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+, .!
+A Religious Tonrtship.
+A young gentleman happened to sit
-ch in a pew adjoining one in
+at church in a pew adjoining one in
 which sat a young lady, for whom ha
 had conceived a sudden and violent
 passion, and was desirous of entering